 Look for Prepayments

-As mentioned pre-payments are possible be sure to check the will to see if pre-payment has already been made.
-Also check to see if burial or funeral costs are covered under any insurance policies.
+As mentioned pre-payments are possible be sure to check the will to see if a pre-payment has already been made.
+Also, check to see if burial or funeral costs are covered under any insurance policies.

-Like any other purchase careful preparation can reduce funeral costs while still honoring the deceased and their wishes.
+Like any other purchase, careful preparation can reduce funeral costs while still honoring the deceased and their wishes.
 It is best to do this before the time of need when planning can be done logically and non-emotionally.
 But even if planning wasn’t done in advance a bit of thought can go a long way to reducing expenses.

 See Also: